VincentLangat033/moringawebsite/README.md

+Moringa School Website
+This is an attempt to clone Moringa School Website 01/05/2022

+By Vincent Kimutai

 This is a Moringa School Website Mock-up trial
 I am the major contributor to the coding of this page implementing the knowledge I gained during my first week here at Moringa
 This project, I believe aims to test my knowledge and implementation of basic HTML and CSS structures and how they can be integral in developing a website.